metablaster/WindowsFirewallRuleset/README.md

     cd C:\
     ```

-8. cd into downloaded folder, of course rename the command if your extracted folder is called something
+6. cd into downloaded folder, of course rename the command if your extracted folder is called something
 else:

     ```powershell
     cd WindowsFirewallRuleset-master
     ```

+7. Type or copy/paste following commands and hit enter for each

+    ```powershell
+    Get-ExecutionPolicy
+    ```

+    Remember what the output of the above command is, note that PowerShell Core defaults to `RemoteSigned`
+    while Windows PowerShell defaults to `Restricted` on non server editions.

+8. Set execution policy to unrestricted to be able to unblock project files,
+(Note that `RemoteSigned` will work only once scripts are unblocked)

+    ```powershell
+    Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted
+    ```

+    You will be prompted to accept execution policy change, type `Y` and press enter to accept.\
+    For more information see [About Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7)

 9. At this point you should "unblock" all project files first by executing the script called `Scripts\UnblockProject.ps1`,
 btw. project files were blocked by Windows to prevent users from running untrusted script code